ErpNetDocs/tech/modules/logistics/inventory/how-to/reconciliation-based-counts.md

 * **QuantityUnit** - the measurement unit of the product

-* **AvailableQuantityBase** - the current product availability, filtered by the Default Store and the Default Product Group of the reconciliation order
+* **AvailableQuantityBase** - the current product availability, filtered by Default Store and Default Product Group

 * **Store** - the store to which the product belongs.